Skip to main content

-A long stretched empty white beach, a stunning mountain back drop view, a steady 20 knots wind 80% of the year, friendly Cape Verde beach boys and girls, good local food, and sunshine, all year round!
-That’s Salamansa beach in Sao Vicente, Cape Verde.
+A long stretched empty white beach, a stunning mountain backdrop view, a steady 20 knots wind 80% of the year, friendly Cape Verde beach boys and girls, good local food, and sunshine all year round!
+That’s Salamansa Beach in Sao Vicente, Cape Verde.
 What a kitesurfing spot!

 Sala who?

 Salamansa is located on the northern side of Sao Vicente, which is one of the northern Cape Verdian Islands.
 The limit of kitesurfers is 18 so it’ll never become an overcrowded Tarifa.
-The busiest session I’ve had counted a total of 3 kitesurfers on the water.
-No line tangling guaranteed!
+In the busiest session, I’ve counted a total of 3 kitesurfers on the water.
+No line tangling is guaranteed!
 This little town has a kitesurf club called KitesurfNOW.
-Marc & Ola set up this cool school, run by the super friendly locals from Salamansa town.
-Here you can chill, eat the local Cachupa or Dutch Frikandellen, have a delicious coffee, and meet other kitesurf buddies.
-Every single escudo spend on this beach is pumped back into the local community.
-The school is also a nice chill-out spot for non-kiters.
-They have a lot of other toys like bodyboards, jeux de boule, beach ball, surf, and last but not least mountainbikes for rent.
-Cool vibes.
-Beyond Salamansa Sao Vicente has few more kite spots (both flatwater and waves), like Calhau.

 The kitesurf situation in Salamansa – Sao Vicente

-The kitesurfing season in Sao Vicente Cabo Verde is best between October and May.
-Sao Vincente is blessed with the constant North-East trade winds.
-80% of the time wind comes from that direction.
-Salamansa beach is on the northern side of Sao Vicente.
 It has cross onshore wind and waves.
 The beach is huge.
 Plenty of space.
 Nearby there is a flat water spot for beginners.
 The water temperature is 25 degrees.
 I went in my 3 mm wetsuit which was completely unnecessary.
 This is a board short place!
 KitesurfNOW offers courses and kite gear rental and on their website you can find most up to date wind information.

 There’s also a windsurf spot close the airport: Sao Pedro.
 It’s officially prohibited to kitesurf here because of the airplanes.
 Since there’s very few airplanes per day, the local school allows kitesurfing here too and also have a rescue boat in case you need help.